5 Misconceptions on Life in Prague

 4. Traveling is Easy from Prague

 Just because it is in Europe, doesn’t mean Prague has great connections to other major or even minor cities.
-There aren’t that many Ryan Air flights from Prague and bus connections can take a long time to get anywhere depending on where you want to go.
+Life in Prague means there aren’t that many Ryan Air flights from Prague and bus connections can take a long time to get anywhere depending on where you want to go.
 Sometimes it was cheaper to take a bus to Berlin and then to fly then it was to fly straight from Prague.

 5. They are like Russia